sudheerj/javascript-interview-questions/README.md

 ##### Answer: 1

 Even though “processArray” is an async function, the anonymous function that we use for `forEach` is synchronous.
-If you use await inside synchronous function then it throws a syntax error.
+If you use await inside a synchronous function then it throws a syntax error.
 </p>

 </details>